sherryjasal/mini_llama2-_chatbot/README.md

 - Setting the API token
 - Deploying the app

-Libraries and Frameworks
+# Libraries and Frameworks

-⚒️ streamlit
-⚒️ replicate
+⚒️ streamlit: for for creating the web frontend using low code framework ⚒️ replicate: an ML model hosting platform that allows interfacing with the model via an API call.